atiselsts/spacescanner/README.md

 ## Web interface

-Double click or `corunner/corunner_launcher.py` file.
+Double click on `corunner/corunner_launcher.py` file.
 This both starts the CoRunner executable (if not started yet) and opens the web interface in a web browser.

 Alternatively, start `corunner/source/corunner.py` from a command line, passing the string "web" as the parameter, and open the web interface manually (default URL: `http://localhost:19000`).